IgorRosax/DimensionalityReduction_GeneticData_NCBI/README.md

 ## How to Reproduce the Results

-1. Install the required R packages, including `HSLocalMDS` (see the article or package documentation for installation instructions), `GEOquery`, and other dependencies for dimensionality reduction and visualization.
+1. Install the required R packages, including `NLDR` (see the article or package documentation for installation instructions), `GEOquery`, and other dependencies for dimensionality reduction and visualization.
 2. Run the scripts in the suggested order above using R.
 3. Results will be automatically saved in the `output/` and `RD_Results/` folders.